JKhawaja/concurrency/Outline.md

     + Can we run into an issue with the Assignment Function being blocked from updating its assignment list for a unique independent (??)
     + Assignments can also be classified: e.g. a thread can be assigned to a unique independent but it is only allowed to read from the data structure, whereas another thread can be assigned that is allowed to modify the data, etc.

+The total change to the structure can be considered completed if every node in the DDAG is marked completed.

 Threads will require to have a starting point and a completion point that can encompass a single modification or a sequence of modifications.
 A thread can have multiple completion points (similar to generator/async functions in ES6/7).
 A completion point allows a thread to mark a node in the DDAG as completed which communicates to its dependents that they can proceed.
 A thread stalls checking that its dependencies are complete so it can proceed past a completion point.

+A thread is allowed to start it's modification if the list of independent dependencies are marked completed.

+What happens if we want to use more threads than there are unique independents?
+This is when we introduce: **Temporal DDAGs**

-What happens if we have fewer thread than unique independents?
+What happens if we have fewer threads than unique independents?
 In this scenario, we are assuming that each thread can be assigned to multiple independents, and in this case the thread must have an internal degree of consistency (strict consistency usually).
-The thread must internally perform modifications in their dependency order.
+The thread must internally perform modifications in their dependency order. (algorithmically: this just changes the way we construct goRoutines before launching them -- we will focus on making sure that all modifications are pre-ordered within the goroutine beforehand).

 The assignment function will assign a single thread per Real Independent and Virtual Independent (which is basically just a thread).